sereymonyros/fast-tutorials/README.md

 This solution leverages ReactJS, Webpack, and Docker.

-For greater detail view the [Web Application](/lesson-two/README.md) or [Website](/lesson-three/README.md).
+For greater detail view the [Web Application](/lesson-02/README.md) or [Website](/lesson-03/README.md).

 ## Curriculum lessons
 Curriculum lesson's map directly to folder structure.
-For example, Lesson one, would be located in directory 'lesson-one'.
+For example, Lesson one, would be located in directory 'lesson-01'.
 Each lesson is intended to build upon the previous.

+### Lesson 01
+Prepares your computer for web development in open source for the absolute beginner.

-### Lesson two
+### Lesson 02
-The `lesson-two` walks through setting up a simple Hello World website running ReactJS, Webpack, Babel.
+Example simple hello world website running ReactJS, Webpack, Babel.

-### Lesson three
+### Lesson 03
-The `lesson-three` walks through building a web application using Microsoft's Fluent Design System by importing Fluent Web React components and styles.
+Example web application using Microsoft's Fluent Design System by importing Fluent Web React components and styles.

+## Lesson folder configurations
+within each lesson is a common folder structure.

+### 'app'
+This folder is used as the primary working application directory where source code lives.
+This is the primary application being built.

+### 'build'
+This folder contains webpack configuration.
+When webpack builds for production scenarios this folder will populate a `/public` directory.
+The `public` directory will contain all build files.

+### 'root'
+This folder contains production server configuration files in structure compatible with the OS running the application and used by Docker.

 ## Working with Docker